Igadsme/apin_project/README.md

 This is an MVP scaffold designed so you can replace the mock vision service with a real computer‑vision model later.

+In the later update patch
+upgraded features include: Ml models that can predit when the reduction in traffic is happening

 ## Quick Start

 1. Create and activate a virtual environment (optional but recommended):